 “An angry man stirs up dissension, and a hot-tempered one commits many sins.”
 (Proverbs 29:22)

-It is easy to respond to anger with even more anger, but when we respond to anger with empathy and love, we can often break the cycle of hatred and convert even our enemies into friends.
+It is easy to respond to anger with more anger, but when we respond to anger with empathy and love, we may break a cycle of hatred and convert our enemies into friends.
 Jesus taught us to love our enemies.

 “There is a saying, ‘Love your friends and hate your enemies.’
 But I say: Love your enemies!
 Pray for those who persecute you!
 In that way you will be acting as true sons of your Father in heaven.
 For he gives his sunlight to both the evil and the good, and sends rain on the just and on the unjust too.
 If you love only those who love you, what good is that?
 Even scoundrels do that much.
 If you are friendly only to your friends, how are you different from anyone else?
 Even the heathen do that.
 But you are to be perfect, even as your Father in heaven is perfect.”
 (Matthew 5:43-48)